 What you need (for suggestions at amazon: see Supplies)

-- box cutter and cutting mat or other appropriate surface
+- Box cutter and cutting mat or other appropriate surface to cut the board

 Making the frame

-- Cut out a piece of 23″ of the parchment paper and attach the paper on the inside of the screen.
-Attach the corners of the paper first with a piece of masking tape and adjust the position of the corner tape when the paper is not straight.
+- Cut out a piece of 22″ x 15″ of the parchment paper and attach the paper with masking or painters tape on the inside of the screen.
+Attach the corners of the paper first with a piece of tape and adjust the position of the corner tape when the paper is not straight.
 Cover the sides completely.

 Space under the screen to attach puppets and props

 If you want to act out stories you will need to keep puppets in place by attaching the holding rod underneath the screen.
 In addition, you might also like to use props (a table, a manger, a beanstalk, etc.).
-To keep puppets and props in place, you can stick a single or double row of velcro strip underneath the screen, which will allow for easy attaching and removing from the screen.
-Alternatively, you can use paintings or masking tape, which can be easily removed without tearing the cardboard.
+To keep puppets and props in place, you can stick a single or double row of sticky back bristly/rough velcro strip underneath the screen.
+You can use soft velcro to keep holding rods for puppets and props in place.
+Alternatively, you can use paintings or masking tape to attach the rods to the screen, which can easily be removed without tearing the cardboard.

 Light behind the screen

 If you sit in front of a window daylight might be proficient.
-If not, attach a clip-on light on the top of the screen or a desk top light shining up and darken the room.
+If not, attach a clip-on light on the top of the screen or a desk top lamp or flashlight shining upward and darken the room.